Hannah-DK/M4M-DK/docs/Rules of Engagement.md

 - Attending the pre-workshop meeting in order to be the most efficient during the time in the workshop.
 - Doing homework (ca. ½ day) in between the 2 workshop days.
 - Posing mainly practical questions and refrain from debating conceptual, scientific and technology choices (opinions on these matters are welcome in the dedicated Slack channel or the Github repository).
+- During the workshop the research group decides on one data champion, who will carry on the work after completion

 **Organizers**

 <br />will be available for answering questions in Slack (Zoom may be used if it expedites the process) during normal work hours
 - Before the workshop
 - During the workshop
 - Between the workshop days